478mkharb/devops-learning/Interview/Docker.md

 The two concepts commonly discussed in interviews are:

 - OCI Image Specification
 - OCI Runtime Specification

 ------------------------------------------------------------------------

 ## Q19.
 What is PID 1 inside a container?

-The first process in a container's PID namespace normally has PID 1.
+The first process in a container’s PID namespace normally has PID 1.

 PID 1 has important process-management responsibilities, particularly around signal handling and reaping orphaned child processes.